 Updated July 2020

-The decades-old controversy over the Washington Redskins name has come into the news again.
-In July 2020, FedEx, Nike and other major sponsors of the N.F.L. football team asked the team to change its name, which is considered a racist slur against Native American people.
-As a result, the team announced: "In light of recent events around our country and feedback from our community, the Washington Redskins are announcing the team will undergo a through review of the team's name."
+The decades-old controversy over the Washington Redskins name is in the news again.
+In early July 2020, FedEx, Nike and other major sponsors of the N.F.L. football team asked the team to change its name, which is considered a racist slur against Native American people.
+In addition, several Native American leaders and organizations wrote to N.F.L.
+Commissioner Roger Goodell, demanding that the name be changed.
+As a result, in July 2020, the team announced: "In light of recent events around our country and feedback from our community, the Washington Redskins are announcing the team will undergo a through review of the team's name."

 "Redskin" is an offensive epithet